helidon-io/helidon/docs/se/webserver/webserver.md

 ## Direct Error Handling

 There are a number of scenarios where errors can be detected before the request routing phase is initiated, some of these include: error validating requests (e.g. a bad URI), CORS rejections, invalid payloads, unsupported HTTP versions, etc. For all these type of events, Helidon provides the so-called *direct handlers*.
-The complete list of events that are handled in this way is defined by the enum [EventType](/apidocs/io.helidon.http/io/helidon/http/DirectHandler.EventType.html).
+The complete list of events that are handled in this way is defined by the enum [EventType][eventtype].

 Direct handlers can be configured independently for each port exposed by the Webserver; similar to other config, if configured directly on the Webserver they will only apply to the default port.
-For more information see [directHandlers](/apidocs/io.helidon.webserver/io/helidon/webserver/ListenerConfig.BuilderBase.html#directHandlers(io.helidon.webserver.http.DirectHandlers)) method in `ListenerConfig`.
+For more information see [directHandlers][directhandlers] method in `ListenerConfig`.

 The following example shows how to register a custom handler for a request that is deemed invalid before the routing phase stars.
 The custom handler in this example simply returns a status code of 400 and a message that references the server log.